-Weight Key objective Indicator Method of measurement Efficient methods of working The operations are exemplary on a national scale The Project Part earns a national award by 31 December 2021.
-Yes/No ASC will make the decision The result obtained in this section is added to the result of the previous sections; however, the maximum final score cannot be higher than 100.
-0 3.5 7 Safety 7% Improving the participation of all employees oving the cipation of all oyees Engaging all employees in the improve- ment of the safety culture.
-Observations on safety are made as in a regular contract.
-Regular safety observations with a clearly larger scope than in a regular contract, with most of the observations made at the labour manage- ment level Regular safety observations with a clearly larger scope than in a regular contract, with the observations made at foreman and employee level (including subcontractors).
-All people who will be familiarised -3 +3 2% No accidents occur in the project During the ex-post accountability phase, no accidents occur that would lead to an absence of one day or more pieces 2 or more accidents 0 Including subcontractors, will be tied 100% to the ex-post accountability phase.
+Weight Key objective Indicator Method of measurement Effect on score Efficient methods of working The operations are exemplary on a national scale The Project Part earns a national award by 31 December 2021.
+Yes/No ASC will make the decision +2 0 3.5 7 Safety 7% Improving the participation of all employees Engaging all employees in the improve- ment of the safety culture.
+ASC will make the decision at the end of the EPAC phase Deservations on safety are hade as in a regular contract.Regular safety observations with a clearly larger scope than in a regular contract, with most of the observations made at the labour manage- ment levelRegular safety observations with a clearly larger scope than in a regular contract, with the observations made foreman and employee level (including subcontractors).
+All people who will be familiarised -3 +3 2% No accidents occur in the project During the ex-post accountability phase, no accidents occur that would lead to an absence of one day or more pieces 2 or more accidents o Including subcontractors, will be tied 100% to the ex-post accountability phase.
 No black economy No black economy An external or internal audit detects black economy activity, which manifests itself as shortcomings in the registra- tion, pension insurance, tax payments, terms and conditions of employment or arrangement of occupational health care in a subcontractor company of the alliance, which, according to the ASC's interpretation, should have been noti- ced.
 Yes/No ASC will make the decision.
 The result of this item is sub- tracted from the result of the previous items